edurdevic/DataScienceNanodegree/P5 - Data Visualization with D3JS/README.md

 Temperature delta indirectly represents the power as well (for constant flowrate), so it was not planned as direct representation originally.

 By going through the chart development I realized that I could use color scale to encode thermic power and complete the representation.

+An interactive tooltip and a legend were added to complete the cart reading experience.

 ## Feedback
 The following feedbacks were collected.